vbs-plus/magic-cli/README.md

 ### Step 4: Hand over to CLI
-Wait for CLI installation dependency and operation start command.This step will go through the process of template installation and rendering, which may take some time
+Wait for CLI installation dependency and operation start command.This step will go through the process of template installation and rendering, which may take some time.

 ![](https://raw.githubusercontent.com/imageList/imglist/master/20220907213719.png)

 ## Enjoy

-If you se the following result, it means that the project has been successfully created and run
+If you see the following result, it means that the project has been successfully created and run.

 ![](https://raw.githubusercontent.com/imageList/imglist/master/20220907213827.png)